Introduction to Multi-Armed Bandits: Setup: adversaries and regret

 In game-theoretic applications, adaptive adversary can be used to model a game between an algorithm and a self-interested agent that responds to algorithm's moves and strives to optimize its own utility.
 In particular, the agent may strive to hurt the algorithm if the game is zero-sum.
 We will touch upon game-theoretic applications in Chapter~\ref{ch:games}.

 An adaptive adversary is assumed to be randomized by default.
 In particular, this is because the adversary can adapt the costs to the algorithm's choice of arms in the past, and the algorithm is usually randomized.
-Thus, the distinction between foresight and regret comes into play again.
+Thus, the distinction between regret and pseudo-regret comes into play again.

 Crucially, which arm is best may depend on the algorithm's actions.
 For example, if an algorithm always chooses arm 1 then arm 2 is consistently much better, whereas \emph{if the algorithm always played arm 2}, then arm 1 may have been better.
 One can side-step these issues by considering the \emph{best-observed arm}: the best-in-hindsight arm according to the costs actually observed by the algorithm.